Arch-Network/book/src/basics/interaction.md

 In this anonymous function we pass in our dapp data, `name` and `message` in order to prepare it for submission to the [Program].

-We create two new `Uint8` byte arrays and initialize their appropriate lengths with placeholder zeros, eventually copying the encoded `name` and `message` data into into fixed-size arrays and storing them within the `params` object.
+We create two new `Uint8` byte arrays and initialize their appropriate lengths with placeholder zeros, eventually copying the encoded `name` and `message` data into fixed-size arrays and storing them within the `params` object.

 We define the schema for the data and serialize the scheme alongside the `params` object which we will use within the following `try` block.